 - 2.141 Shopping and leisure uses are major providers of jobs in Edinburgh, and have strong links with other economic activities, particularly tourism.
 Town, local and other centres have an important role in providing shopping, entertainment, places to eat and drink and local services in accessible locations.
-In Edinburgh, shopping and leisure uses are mainly provided in the following network of centres distributed across the city.
-Shopping and leisure uses are major providers of jobs, and have strong links with other economic activities, particularly tourism.
-In Edinburgh, shopping and leisure uses are mainly provided in a network of centres distributed across the city. - City Centre: The retail core of the city centre is the largest shopping centre in the Edinburgh City Region with a wide range of shops and other entertainment, leisure and cultural uses and excellent public transport services - Town Centres: The other eight town centres serve as a focal point for their local communities providing a diverse mix of shopping facilities and other commercial and community services.
+In Edinburgh, shopping and leisure uses are mainly provided in the following network of centres distributed across the city. - City Centre: The retail core of the city centre is the largest shopping centre in the Edinburgh City Region with a wide range of shops and other entertainment, leisure and cultural uses and excellent public transport services - Town Centres: The other eight town centres serve as a focal point for their local communities providing a diverse mix of shopping facilities and other commercial and community services.
 Each of the town centres is characterised by traditional shop units under tenements located on main roads with good bus services - Commercial Centres: Seven shopping malls and retail parks of varying size and character.
 The individual characteristics of each centre and their potential future role, which includes mixed uses at certain centres, are set out in Part 4, Table 14 - Local Centres: There are 63 local centres located across the city and some new centres are proposed in connection with new development as set out in Part 4, Table 14.
 These contribute to the quality of life and sense of identity of neighbourhoods by providing local shops and other services within walking distance.
 Sizes vary from larger local centres such as Wester Hailes, Easter Road and Davidson's Mains to smaller parades of shops in the villages of Currie and Queensferry